ambroiseRabier/SquadTS/README.md

 If the player has not been obtained through RCON, logs with only `nameWithClanTag` will fail to find the player.
 However, RCON `"ListPlayers"` update interval (that you can modify in the config), is set by default to a low interval of 5 seconds.
-This should be low enough to avoid having any logs without player.
+This should be low enough to avoid having any logs without a player.

 ### Duplicate player names